-BLSC: Bahrain Livestock Company was established in year 2000.
-It was partially owned by TRAFCO as an associate and effective from June 2022 TRAFCO GROUP acquired 100% ownership in this company.
+BLSC: Bahrain Livestock Company was established in the year 2000.
+With effect from June 2022 TRAFCO GROUP acquired 100% ownership in this company.
 This company owned the central slaughterhouse of Bahrain, with major imports of livestock mainly from Australia as well as importing and distributing chilled & frozen meat.
 The Company concentrates on frozen & chilled meat and is expanding to value added activities in the fresh meat sector apart from diversifying into import and sale of other food commodities.